shimst3r/exercism-talk/exercismpresentation.md

 [.footer: Photo by [Prophsee Journals](https://unsplash.com/@prophsee?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText) on [Unsplash](https://unsplash.com/s/photos/habit?utm_source=unsplash&amp;utm_medium=referral&amp;utm_content=creditCopyText)]

-^ Once I got a bit of confidence with MATLAB, I wanted to look further.
-By chance I stumbled upon Python and liked it a lot.
-But my code looked a lot like MATLAB.
-Nonetheless my limited coding experience helped me landing my first full-time job.
+^ Once I got a bit of confidence with MATLAB, I wanted to look further. :up: By chance I learned about Python and liked it a lot, so I spent a lot of time reading books and blogs about it.
+After a few weeks of learning Python, my code still looked a lot like MATLAB. :up:

 ---